nightroman/Invoke-Build/README.md

 ## Comparison with MSBuild

-*Invoke-Build* PowerShell scripts and *MSBuild* XML scripts are quite different.
-But the concepts of these build tools are almost the same:
+*Invoke-Build* PowerShell scripts and *MSBuild* XML scripts use different syntax.
+But build flow, scripts structure, and concepts are very similar:

     MSBuild                      Invoke-Build
     -------                      ------------
-    Default build script         A single *.build.ps1 or .build.ps1 InitialTargets               Whatever build scripts invoke
+    Default build script         A single *.build.ps1 or .build.ps1 InitialTargets               Whatever a build script invokes
+    DefaultTargets               The . or the first added task Properties                   Script/environment variables
-    DefaultTargets               The "." task is the default Import                       Dot-source or invoke
+    Import                       Dot-source or invoke
     Target                       Task
     Condition                    -If